 Southern corn rootworms eat through plant stems at ground level, thus slowing growth and turning foliage yellow.

+Solution: Pull affected plants and turn the soil regularly.
 Unfortunately, there isn’t much you can do about the plant damage once it has occurred.
 Remove affected stems and leaves and discard them.

 Since southern corn rootworms live in the ground, you can try to loosen the soil around your cucumber plants.
 However, it’s unlikely that you’ll see much improvement in your current crop.